Improved restriction estimate for hyperbolic surfaces in R3: Introduction

 The \textit{restriction problem} posed by Stein \cite{stein1979some} is to find $(p,q)$ for which the \textit{adjoint restriction estimate}

-holds for all $f \in C_c^{\infty}(S)$, where some constant $C$ may depend on $p,q,d, S$ but not on $f$.
-This problem is connected to the question about the convergence of Fourier summation methods such as the Bochner-Riesz conjecture and the local smoothing conjecture, and the analysis of linear PDE such as the Helmholtz equation, Schr\"odinger equation, wave equation and the Korteweg-de Vries equation.
+holds for all $f \in C_c^{\infty}(S)$, where the constant $C$ may depend on $p,q,d, S$ but not on $f$.
+This problem is connected to questions about the convergence of Fourier summation methods such as the Bochner-Riesz conjecture and local smoothing conjecture.
 Also, there is a fundamental relation between the restriction problem and the Kakeya problem.
+Moreover, the restriction problem is associated with the analysis of linear PDE such as the Helmholtz equation, Schr\"odinger equation, wave equation and the Korteweg-de Vries equation.
 See \cites{tao2001rotating, bourgain2000harmonic }.

-For several decades, a fair amount of work was devoted to this problem (particularly when $S$ is an elliptic surface such as the unit sphere and the paraboloid).
-After Bourgain \cite{bourga1991besicovitch} combined a multiscale analysis approach with the improvement of the Kakeya conjecture, his methods were developed over the years; see \cites{moyua1999restriction, tao1998bilinear, tao2000bilinearI}.
-Especially, from the analysis of a bilinear $L^2$ variant of the problem, Wolff \cite{wolff2001sharp} and Tao \cite{tao2003sharp} obtained the \textit{bilinear $L^2$ restriction theorem} for the cone and the paraboloid respectively, which significantly improved the restriction estimate.
+For several decades, a fair amount of work was devoted to this problem (particularly when $S$ is an elliptic surface such as the unit sphere and paraboloid).
+After Bourgain \cite{bourga1991besicovitch} combined a multiscale analysis approach with his Kakeya estimate, Bourgain's methods were developed over the years; see \cites{moyua1999restriction, tao1998bilinear, tao2000bilinearI}.
+Especially, from the analysis of $L^2$ bilinear variants of the problem, Wolff \cite{wolff2001sharp} and Tao \cite{tao2003sharp} obtained the \textit{$L^2$ bilinear restriction theorem} for the cones and paraboloids respectively, which made a significant progress on the restriction problems.
 On the other hand, Bennet, Carbery and Tao \cite{bennett2006multilinear}, using the heat-flow method, obtained the \textit{multilinear Kakeya theorem} and the \textit{multilinear restriction theorem}.
-(Later, Guth \cites{guth2010endpoint, guth2015short} gave the alternative proof of the multilinear Kakeya theorem.)
-After five years it had been announced, Bourgain and Guth \cite{bourgain2011bounds} found a new way to apply the multilinear restriction theorem to the restriction estimate, and obtained some improvements.
-Recently, Guth \cite{guth2015restriction} further improved it in $\mathbb R^3$ by adapting the \textit{polynomial partitioning} which made a significant progress on some problems about overlapping lines in incidence geometry; see \cites{guth2010erdos, kaplan2012simple}.
+(Later, Guth \cites{guth2010endpoint, guth2015short} gave an alternative proof of the multilinear Kakeya theorem.)
+After several years, Bourgain and Guth \cite{bourgain2011bounds} found a new way to apply the multilinear restriction theorem to the restriction problem, and they obtained some improvements.
+Recently, Guth \cite{guth2015restriction} further developed it in $\mathbb R^3$ by adapting the \textit{polynomial partitioning}.
+(It is a method that has brought some important results about overlapping lines in incidence geometry; see \cites{guth2010erdos, kaplan2012simple}.)